LANL-Seismoacoustics/stochprop/stochprop/doc/source/installation.rst

 Python Geophysics Suite (PyGS) Installation
 -------------------------------------------

 Infrasound software tools developed by LANL SMEs have become increasing coupled in usage so that having them in a common Python environment is useful.
-An in-development Python Geophysics Suite (PyGS) YML file is included in the InfraPy repository that will build an environment and install InfraPy, infraGA/GeoAc, and stochprop from GitHub.
+An in-development Python Geophysics Suite (PyGS) YML file is included in the stochprop repository that will build an environment and install InfraPy, infraGA/GeoAc, and stochprop from GitHub.
 It can be run using the same syntax as above,

 .. code-block:: bash